dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupTable.md

 type
 {: .paramName}

 Specifies the type of table backup that you want performed.
+Currently, the only valid value is `full`.
+{: .paramDefnFirst}
+{% comment %}
-This must be one of the following values: `full` or `incremental`; any other value produces an error and the backup is not run.
+This must be one ofthe following values: `full` or `incremental`; any other value produces an error and the backup is not run.
 {: .paramDefnFirst}